 During my PhD, my work aimed at understanding the meaning and importance of justice challenges posed by the conservation of agricultural biodiversity, and the way in which conservation is being used to achieve justice in Western European farming contexts.
 Through extensive interviews and participant observation, and drawing on Nancy Fraser’s theory of justice, I showed how, beyond the rather straightforward climate adaptation goals, conservation efforts are being used by farming communities to redistribute or communalize resources; to combat harmful public policy; to re-anchor agricultural science in environment-specific practices and collective knowledge; to (re)build common forms of rural identity and citizenship; and/or to encourage self-determination and the empowerment of farmers.

-I am currently leading the ‘Just conservation’ project funded by the French Foundation for Research on Biodiversity, in which our research team analyses how concerns for justice and equity are approached by biodiversity conservation practitioners, and how this influences conservation effectiveness.
-I’m also a Co-Investigator on the ‘Just Scapes’ project, a 3-year research project funded by the European consortium JPI Climate addressing the justice challenges posed by the transformation of rural landscapes in Europe.
+I am currently a part of the AICE-T project analyzing the circular economy’s contribution to a just transition in the city of Brussels and I co-lead the FOREVER project on the future resilience of the Sonian forest in Brussels.
+From 2019 to 2023, I lead the ‘Just conservation’ project funded by the French Foundation for Research on Biodiversity, in which our research team analysed how concerns for justice and equity are approached by biodiversity conservation practitioners, and how this influences conservation effectiveness.

 Research projects, grants and prizes